pedromorgan/xlrd/doc/source/dev_guide.rst

 These are an infrequently used but powerful way of abstracting commonly used information found within Excel files.

-They have many uses, and ``xlrd`` can extract information from many of them.
+They have many uses, and :py:mod:`xlrd` can extract information from many of them.
 A notable exception are names that refer to sheet and VBA macros, which are extracted but should be ignored.

 Names are created in Excel by navigating to ``Insert > Name > Define``.
-If you plan to use ``xlrd`` to extract information from Names, familiarity with the definition and use of names in your chosen spreadsheet application is a good idea.
+If you plan to use :py:mod:`xlrd` to extract information from Names, familiarity with the definition and use of names in your chosen spreadsheet application is a good idea.

 Types
 ~~~~~